nathan-fontenele/UIModernDesign/readme.md

 2. Make sure you have the latest versions of Visual Studio, C#, WPF, and .NET Framework installed on your machine
 3. Open the "ModernDesingUI.sln" solution in Visual Studio
 4. Press F5 or click "Start" to build and run the project

-## License
-This project is licensed under the MIT license.
-See the LICENSE file for more information.